apluslms/aplus-manual/interactive_code/guide.rst

 For the teacher
 ...............
-After setting everything up (see next sections for details), the teacher has to use two commands in their rst files.
-The first is ``thebe-button`` which inserts the button that activates the code-blocks.
+After setting everything up (see next sections for details), the teacher has to do two things in their rst files.
+The first is to insert a button that activates the coede-blocks:
+- The directive ``thebe-button`` for a standalone button
+- The directive ``thebe-precell-button`` for a button integrated to a code cell.
+These can be placed just before every code cell so that the students can start running code from anywhere.
 The second one is the class ``thebe``.
 Any code-block that has this class set will become interactive when the button is pressed.

 Here is an example of how an interactive code block together with a button could be added to a course module

 .. code-block:: rst

-  .. thebe-button:: Custom button text (defaults to "Run code")
+  .. thebe-precell-button:: Custom button text (defaults to "Activate")
   .. code-block:: python
     :class: thebe